TarsisMartins/OTR-Reports/README.md

 *To Run the Script*

-1) Download the Nike OTR, Jordan OTR, and the macro-enabled workbook.
+1) Download the Nike OTR, Jordan OTR, the two launch calendars, and the macro-enabled workbook.

 2) Open the macro-enabled workbook and fill out the fields.
 You must end the "Directory" field with a backslash or the script won't be able to find your files.
-The "Today's Date" field will self-populate.
+Play with the "Today's Date" field to see how it affects the output as you wish.

 3) Ensure that sheet 2 is blank except for its header.